Haleshot/Competitive-Programming/README.md

 # Competitive Programming Repository

 Welcome to the Competitive Programming (CP) repository!
 This repository contains problem solutions related to CP from various coding platforms such as Codechef (mostly), Algomap, Neetcode, and Leetcode.
-The solutions are implemented in different programming languages such as Python, Java, and C++.
+The solutions are implemented in different programming languages such as Python (mostly), Java, and C++.

 ## Table of Contents
 - [Structure of the Repository](#structure-of-the-repository)